bjpop/rover/README.txt

  overlapping read-pairs with respect to primer-intervening sequence.
 Only when a variant is observed in both reads of a read-pair does the signal contribute to a tally of read-pairs containing or not containing the variant.
-A user-defined threshold informs the minimum number of and percentage of read-pairs a variant must be observed in for a ‘call’ to be made.
+A user-defined threshold informs the minimum number of and proportion of read-pairs a variant must be observed in for a ‘call’ to be made.
 ROVER-PCR Variant Caller also reports the depth of coverage across amplicons to facilitate the identification of any regions that may require further